steveoc64/codegen/README.md

 The following super basic JS files will be generated into the output directory :

 - &lt;tablename&gt;.form.js .....
 Define field input types, and create a function that creates a form

+## Go Code Generation

+Run codegen with -gotype to generate a Go typedef to stdout